Recently updated on November 29th, 2022 at 09:03 pm

-The Pacific Play Tent house is the perfect gift for your kid.
+The Pacific Play Tent house is the perfect gift for your kid and can transform your child’s bedroom.
 It comes with an attractive tree house graphics that will set your child’s imagination on fire.
 This bed tent features high on durability and sturdiness to give your child the safest and most secure tent experience.

 It comes in twin size and can easily fir two children at a time.
 The polyester fabric is child friendly and free from BPA and harmful phthalates.

 - G3 super poles